 Tell the reader what to do, so that they don’t have to decide all by themselves.

-It’s still about the story
+Your Book Descriptions are still about the story

 Before we wrap up, there’s something else you should consider when crafting the perfect book description for your non-fiction book: You’re still telling a story.